 Thus the trade had made a profit just by selling the Security at a higher rate and then buying it back from the market when the rate dropped below the Sell rate, which has resulted in a net profit of $2,000 to the Trader and Fee income to the Broker for availing this facility.

 Let us assume that in case of a Real Estate Transaction, ABC Limited owns a property whose market value is $5,00,000, and the debt owed against the same is $ 4,50,000.
 IF the Company wishes to sell the property at $ 3,50,000, it will have to take NOC from all the lenders in order to go ahead with the transactions since their Financial interest has been affected due to the lower realization in the same.
 If the lender agrees on the sale, it would be referred to as the Short Sale of the Deal by $ 1,00,000

 - Liquidity: The Investor who does not have money to trade in the Financial markets can trade by giving a small margin and building a bigger position.

 - High Rewards: This comes with a high Risk and Return relationship wherein the Short Seller makes super profits in case of wild fluctuations in the Stock moving in favor of the investor.

-- Ownership not required: The Trader does not require to hold the Stock in order to trade
+- Ownership is not required: The Trader does not require to hold the Stock in order to trade.

-- Monitor and Control of investment: The Trader can secure his position by applying the various limits, or Market price orders in order to cover his position so that he is secured by any kind of loss ahead.
+- Monitor and Control of investment: The Trader can secure his position by applying for the various limits or Market price orders in order to cover his position so that he is secured by any kind of loss ahead.

-Following are disadvantages of a short sale of stocks.
+The following are the disadvantages of a short sale of stocks.